Skip to main content

 The Cosmetic Ingredient Review (CIR) reviewed the safety of methylparaben, propylparaben, and butylparaben in 1984 and concluded they were safe for use in cosmetic products at levels up to 25%.
 Typically parabens are used at levels ranging from 0.01 to 0.3%.[4]

-List of medications using Methylparaben
+Some examples of medications containing Methylparaben

 References